 Second, you may qualify for home repair grants.

 We have found tons of different programs that offer home repair grants to assist with new roofs, heating, water heaters and other needs.
 These grants can provide thousands of dollars toward the repair and improvement of your mobile home.
-You can find the full list here.
+Here’s a list of home repair grants.

 Third, you may be able to get free disability modifications.